AlexGoldie/discogen/docs/usage.md

 If you prefer to not use `./install.sh`, or want to install additional packages, please check if the domain has a `README.md` which details additional package requirements.
 Some domains (e.g., ModelUnlearning) may also need environment variables set - for example, in that case, a HuggingFace API Key.

+We do not currently provide code for any agents in DiscoGen.
+This is subject to change in the future!

 ## Running DiscoBench

 We provide all DiscoBench configs in `discogen/discobench_configs`.
 DiscoBench is a set of specific, hand-designed tasks for meta-meta-evaluation of algorithm discovery agents; in other words, these are tasks that exist within the support of DiscoGen, but should not be directly optimised on.